 Male sports fans, [they say], "Yeah, that's fucking great, you should roar like wild animals and paint your bellies!"
 But when girls scream for One Direction, that's silly. —Karin Kuroda

 Eager to play around with these trends, Kim told two friends from art school, Karin Kuroda and Samantha Shao, about her idea to graft K-pop form onto American bodies and see what'd happen.
-By December, the trio had put out casting calls in New York, seeking young men, ages 18 to 28, with some performance skills and an interest in joining a boy band.
-After four months of training in how to act like a K-pop group, including several "Cuteness Workshops," the boys took to the stage, performing music composed by Ben Hostetler and Chatori Shimizu.
+By October, the trio had put out casting calls in New York, seeking young men, ages 18 to 28, with some performance skills and an interest in joining a boy band.
+After four months of training in how to act like a K-pop group, including several "Cuteness Workshops," the boys took to the stage, performing music composed and produced by Ben Hostetler and Chatori Shimizu.
 A month later they started a Kickstarter campaign, raising $30,600 to record a mini-album featuring "Luv/Wrong," two new songs, and remixes.